Generic Name: Ganciclovir sodium

 USE IN SPECIFIC POPULATIONS

-Inanimal studies, Ganciclovir caused maternal and fetal toxicity and embryo-fetal mortality in pregnant mice and rabbits as well as teratogenicity in rabbits at exposures two times the exposure at the recommended human dose (RHD) [see Data].
-Although placental transfer of Ganciclovir has been shown to occur based on ex vivo experiments with human placenta and on at least one case report in a pregnant woman, no adequate human data are available to establish whether Ganciclovir INJECTION poses a risk to pregnancy outcomes.
-The background risk of major birth defects and miscarriage for the indicated population is unknown.
-In the U.S. general population, the estimated background risk of major birth defects and miscarriage in the clinically recognized pregnancies is 2-4% and 15−20%, respectively.
+In animal studies, Ganciclovir caused maternal and fetal toxicity and embryo-fetal mortality in pregnant mice and rabbits as well as teratogenicity in rabbits at exposures two times the exposure at the recommended human dose (RHD) [see Data].
+Although placental transfer of Ganciclovir has been shown to occur based on ex vivo experiments with human placenta and in at least one case report in a pregnant woman, no adequate human data are available to establish whether Ganciclovir Injection poses a risk to pregnancy outcomes.
+The background risk of major birth defects and miscarriage for the indicated populations is unknown.
+In the U.S. general population, the estimated background risk of major birth defects and miscarriage in the clinically recognized pregnancies is 2 to 4% and 15 to 20%, respectively.

-Most maternal CMV infections are subclinical or they may be associated with a mononucleosis-like syndrome.
-However, in immunocompromised patients, CMV infections are often symptomatic and are associated with significant morbidity and mortality.
+Most maternal CMV infections are asymptomatic or they may be associated with a self-limited mononucleosis-like syndrome.
+However, in immunocompromised patients (i.e., transplant patients or patients with AIDS), CMV infections may be symptomatic and may result in significant maternal morbidity and mortality.
 The transmission of CMV to the fetus is a result of maternal viremia and transplacental infection.
-CMV infection can also occur perinatally from mother to infant by exposure to CMV in cervicovaginal secretions.
-Approximately 10% of infected newborns are symptomatic at birth.
-Mortality in symptomatic infants is about 10%, and approximately 50 to 90% of survivors experience significant problems, including sensorineural hearing loss, mental retardation, and other neurologic deficits.
-The risk and severity of congenital CMV infection appear to be higher in infants born to mothers with primary CMV infection than in those born to mothers with reactivation of CMV infection.
+Perinatal infection can also occur from exposure of the neonate to CMV shedding in the genital tract.
+Approximately 10% of children with congenital CMV infection are symptomatic at birth.
+Mortality in symptomatic infants is about 10% and approximately 50 to 90% of symptomatic surviving newborns experience significant morbidity, including mental retardation, sensorineural hearing loss, microcephaly, seizures, and other medical problems.
+The risk of congenital CMV infection resulting from primary maternal CMV infection may be higher and of greater severity than that resulting from maternal reactivation of CMV infection.

 Ganciclovir administered intravenously (at 0.13 mg/h) to lactating rats (on lactation day 15) resulted in passive transfer into milk.
 The milk-to-serum ratio for Ganciclovir at steady state was 1.6 ± 0.33.